andyxiao1/pathways/README.md

 # Pathways Project
 University of Pennsylvania History Department

-Codebase has been moved to [here](https://github.com/loganmay/upenn-history-pathways/tree/image-grid)
+Codebase has been moved

-See the up to date demo [here](https://loganmay.com/projects/pathways-grid/index.html)
+See the published version [here](https://pathways.history.upenn.edu/)

-See the old version [here](https://history-pathways.herokuapp.com)
+See an old version [here](https://history-pathways.herokuapp.com)